dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/components/radio/radio-properties.md

 | `label`            | _(optional)_ use either the `label` property or provide custom one.                                                                                                  |
 | `label_direction`  | _(optional)_ to define the `label` layout direction on how the next element should be placed on.
 Can be either `vertical` or `horizontal`.
 Defaults to `horizontal`. |
 | `vertical`         | _(optional)_ is a short hand to define a `vertical` direction if set to `true`.                                                                                      |

+### Radio group Context

+You can also pass through `label_position` and some more **Radio button** properties to the Group.
+This way all nested Radio buttons will get the properties.